Oréos 2X

-The Oreos 2X is a 22-places electric low-floor minibus of the Gepebus line, made by Power Vehicle Innovation.
-The Oreos 2X is among the first electric transportation vehicles of this kind to be produced in France.
-Entirely electric, this minibus lowers the environmental impact of transport for local authorities or private actors in need of this kind of vehicle.
+The Oreos 2X is a 22-place electric low-floor minibus of the Gepebus line, made by Power Vehicle Innovation.
+The Oreos 2X is among the first electric vehicles of this kind to be produced in France.
+Entirely electric, this minibus lowers the environmental impact of transport for local authorities or private actors in need of this kind of vehicle, also maybe have the Iveco Daily chassis.